Dr. John B. King, Jr.: Secretary of Education | Urban Education Leaders Program | Organization and LeadershipSkip to content Skip to main navigation

 Dr. John B. King, Jr.

-Former Inquiry 2000 cohort member, Dr. John B. King, Jr. is the Secretary of Education of the United States, a position he assumed upon Senate confirmation on March 14, 2016.
+Former Inquiry 2000 cohort member, Dr. John B. King, Jr. is the President and CEO of The Education Trust, a national nonprofit organization that seeks to identify and close opportunity and achievement gaps, from preschool through college.
+Before occupying his current role, Dr. King was the Secretary of Education of the United States, a position he assumed upon Senate confirmation on March 14, 2016.
 In tapping him to lead the U.S. Department of Education, President Obama called Dr. King "an exceptionally talented educator," citing his commitment to "preparing every child for success" and his lifelong dedication to education as a teacher, principal, and leader of schools and school systems.
-As secretary, Dr. King brings a continued commitment to advancing excellence and equity for every student, supporting educators and elevating the teaching profession, and improving college affordability and completion rates.
+As secretary, Dr. King brought a continued commitment to advancing excellence and equity for every student, supporting educators and elevating the teaching profession, and improving college affordability and completion rates.

 Before becoming secretary, Dr. King served since January 2015 at the Department as principal senior advisor.
 In that role, he carried out the duties of the deputy secretary, overseeing all preschool-through-12th-grade education policies, programs, and strategic initiatives, as well as the operations of the Department.
 Dr. King carried out this work with a focus on increasing equity, improving educational outcomes for all students, and closing achievement gaps through implementation of key administration priorities in areas including early learning, elementary and secondary education, special education, English language acquisition, and innovation.